 And after the challenge John vowed never to do it again.
 Until the next time!

-John Wright proudly shows of his Isle of Wight Challenge finishers medal
+John Wright proudly shows off his Isle of Wight Challenge Finisher medal

 Share this post: